The Ojai Playwrights Conference is A nationally-acclaimed new play development program.

 Week One: Conference Week - Selected playwrights, directors and dramaturgs, plus OPC artistic staff and interns, come together in an intimate setting to support the writers in the development of their plays.
-This first week is held at Twin Peaks Ranch where plays are read out loud by the participants and moderated dramaturgy begins.
+During this first week, plays are read out loud by the participants and moderated dramaturgy begins.
 This affords all participants awareness of all projects and the ambitions of each writer and their core creative team.
-During this week, the artists also enjoy the hospitality of local hosts who provide housing and meals for the OPC community.
+During this first week, the artists also enjoy the hospitality of local hosts who provide housing and meals for the OPC community.

 Week Two: Festival Week - The actors, stage managers and production staff join the playwrights and their core artistic teams for a week of rehearsals and continued development.
 This process culminates in the public workshops of their new works at the New Works Festival.
 Additionally, the playwrights and other guest artists participate in the Intersection Series performance events.

 The public is invited to all Festival events.
-Seating is limited.
-Tickets are required.
+Tickets go on sale late June 2019.